 Designed to provide specialized knowledge of the human body relating to disease processes and possible methods of treatment.
-Includes CPR training.
-Drug terminology is added, as well as basic knowledge of symbols and abbreviations.
+Drug terminology is added as well as basic knowledge of symbols and abbreviations.
 Prerequisite: HSC 120

-MAP 544 4 0 0 0 Human Body-Health & Disease I Voc/Tech
+MAP 544 4 0 0 0 HUMAN BODY-HEALTH & DISEASE I VOC/TECH